jcomeche/gettingcleaningdata/README.md

 gettingcleaningdata
 ===================

 Repository created for a course project.
-This file includes the following aspects:
+In this file you can find information about the following aspects:

    * The files of this repository
    * Description of the raw data and it's source